Robust Optimization as Data Augmentation for Large-scale Graphs: Ablation Studies and Discussions

-It is now widely believed that model robustness appears to be at odds with clean accuracy.
-Despite the proliferation of literature in using adversarial data augmentation to promote standard performance, it is still unsettled where the boost or detriment of adversarial training comes from.
+{\bf Where Does the Boost Come from?} It is now widely believed that model robustness appears to be at odds with clean accuracy.
+Despite the recent proliferation of literature in using adversarial data augmentation to promote standard performance, it is still unsettled where the boost or detriment of adversarial training comes from.

-{\bf Data distribution is the key.} We conjecture that the diverse effects of adversarial training in different domains stem from differences in the input data distribution rather than model architectures.
-To ground our claim, we utilize FLAG to augment MLPs (an architecture where adversarial training has adverse effects in the image domain) on \texttt{ogbn-arxiv}, and successfully boost generalization.
-FLAG directly improves the test accuracy from $55.50\pm0.23\%$ to $56.02\pm0.19\%$.
-In general, adversarial training hurts the clean accuracy in image classification, but \citet{tsipras2018robustness} showed that CNNs could benefit from adversarial augmentations on MNIST, where the pixel values are closer to discrete distribution than other more natural image datasets.
-All these observations are consistent with our conjecture that data distribution has more to do with the effect of adversarial augmentation.
 Like one-hot word embeddings for language models, input node features usually come from discrete spaces, e.g., the bag-of-words binary features in \texttt{ogbn-products}.
+We conjecture that the diverse effects of adversarial training in different domains stem from differences in the input data distribution rather than model architectures.
+To ground our claim, we have the following observations.

+\textit{Observation 1:} We utilize FLAG to augment MLPs (an architecture where adversarial training has adverse effects in the image domain), and successfully boost generalization.
+FLAG directly improves the test accuracy from $61.06\pm0.08\%$ to $62.41\pm0.16\%$ on \texttt{ogbn-product}, and from $55.50\pm0.23\%$ to $56.02\pm0.19\%$ on \texttt{ogbn-arxiv}.

+\textit{Observation 2:} In general, adversarial training hurts the clean accuracy in image classification, but \citet{tsipras2018robustness} showed that CNNs could benefit from adversarial augmentations on MNIST, where the pixel values are closer to discrete distribution than other more natural image datasets.

-We believe that adversarial augmentation on discrete vs. continuous input features will lead to different effects.
-To illustrate, we provide a simple example on the \texttt{Cora}~\citep{getoor2005link} dataset.
-We choose FGSM to craft adversarial augmentation for a GCN.
+\textit{Observation 3:} To illustrate, we provide a simple example on the \texttt{Cora}~\citep{getoor2005link} dataset.
+To simplify the scenario, we choose FGSM to craft adversarial augmentations for a GCN.
 By adding Gaussian noise with standard deviation $\sigma$, we simulate node features drawn from a continuous distribution.
-The result is summarized in the right part of Figure \ref{fig:main}.
+The result is summarized in Figure \ref{fig:deep-cora2}.
 When $\sigma=0$, the discrete distribution of node features persists.
 At this moment, a GCN with adversarial augmentation outperforms the non-augmented model.
 With increased noise level $\sigma$, the features are continuously distributed with large support and FGSM starts to harm the clean accuracy, which validates our conjecture.
+All these observations support our conjecture that data distribution has more to do with the effect of adversarial augmentation, while the lack of theoretical justification is a limitation of our analysis.